lrea17/Ski-Resort-Booking-Application-21/README.md

 - As a user, when I start the application, I want to be given the option to load my most recent changes from file.
 - As a user, when I select the quit option from the application menu, I want to be reminded to save my changes to file and have the option to do so or not.

+Phase 4: Task 2:
+- I elected to make my Guest class in the ski.model package robust.
+The constructor (Guest(String, Int)) for the guest class throws an exception AgeOutOfBounds when the inputted age is < 0 or > 150.
+In the Guest test class I added two tests, testAgeTooYoung and testAgeTooOld which ensures the exception is thrown.
+I updated methods and tests elsewhere in the project to ensure the exception is caught if thrown.